environmentalinformatics-marburg/distribution_digitizer/documentation/handover_20231113/handover_kai.md

 I suggest to not prioritize this approach and focus on the first approach in the future.

 *status:*
-- source code is almost finished (the coordinate extraction of point-shapefiles and storage in a long-format csv file remains to be written)
+- Source code is finished
 - binding final steps into UI has still to be done

 *next steps to do:*
-- Binding the script poly_to_point.py into the shiny UI (app.R).
-I suggest to create a new menuItem for that (e.g. '7.
+- Binding the scripts poly_to_point.py and extract_coords.py into the shiny UI (app.R).
+I suggest to create a new menuItem for that
+  (e.g. '7.
 Extraction of centroid coordinates').
-- Write a script for extracting the coordinates of the point-shapefiles and store them into a long-format csv file (The script src/matching/coords_to_csv.py may provide a well-suited template to build up on)
 - Implement "List Files" buttons for the new created results obtained by running the new functions of the scripts mask_georeferencing.py, rectifying.py, polygonize.py in the menuItems '4.
 Masking', '5.
 Georeferencing', '6.
 Polygonizing'.
   This would provide consistency among the workflow steps framed in the UI.